 Get an up-close and personal look at our New Orleans Resort as general manager, Mike Larose, walks you through everything our newest resort has to offer, including the history of the building, the newly renovated villas, that oh-so-stunning lobby mural and more.

-The Maritime Bar & Lounge is not yet open and is expected to start serving up drinks in early 2021.
+The Maritime Bar & Lounge is not yet open and is expected to start serving up drinks in 2021.

 All information is subject to change.